 It is the responsibility of students to be familiar with the provisions of their student accident policy.
 All accidents must be reported to the Security Services Department immediately after the occurrence of the incident.
-Accident claim forms for injuries covered under the provisions of the insurance can be obtained from the Office of the Executive Vice President.
+Accident claim forms for injuries covered under the provisions of the insurance can be obtained from the Office of the Vice President for Administrative Support Services.
 It is the responsibility of the student to complete and file an accident claim form for reimbursement of expenses.